ChaosCodes/ProPETL/propetl-roberta/README.md

 # One Network, Many Masks: Towards More Parameter-Efficient Transfer Learning
-This repository is for our ACL' 23 paper:
-One Network, Many Masks: Towards More Parameter-Efficient Transfer Learning The code is based on [adapterhub](https://github.com/adapter-hub/adapter-transformers).
+This dicrectory contains code to run all the RoBERTa experiments in our paper.
+The code is based on [adapterhub](https://github.com/adapter-hub/adapter-transformers).

 # Environments